 Currently the latency between Europe and Asia is measured to be 250 milliseconds.
 The new cable would cut this down to 150ms, improving the latency by a third.
 Although a millisecond isn’t a lot for a human, for industries with large amounts of data traffic, improving the latency brings competitive edge and enhances usability of the services.

 The cable’s planned route travels along the Russian coast, on the seabed of the arctic sea.
 The planned route of the cable would have landing stations in Kirkenes in Norway, Murmansk, Anadyr and Vladivostok in Russia, Tokyo in Japan and Beijing in China.
 The cable is designed to have 6 fibre pairs with a capacity of 12 terabits each pair, with the ability to be upgraded up to 18 terabits as the time goes on.
 The completed cable will be integrated to the existing Cinia C-Lion1 cable that connects Finland to the major European data hubs, like Frankfurt, London, Amsterdam and Paris.
 There is also the possibility for further extensions in North America and in the South East Asia.

 The cable boosts Finland’s status as a major hub for digital infrastructure and Helsinki’s location between East and West makes it the ideal location for strategic edge data centers for companies establishing themselves in Europe.
 Cinia’s in-operation C-Lion1 cable between Finland and Rostock offers a direct, high-speed access to Central Europe and all the major metropolitan areas.
-All Ficolo’s data centers in Finland offer the complete cloud delivery service portfolio needed by modern regional edge data centers.
+All Ficolo’s data centers offer the complete cloud delivery service portfolio needed by modern regional edge data centers.
 Ficolo’s services combine the scalability of global cloud platforms with premium cloud that accounts for the individual needs of enterprises.